-Most hikers stash their packs, boots, and camping gear into the closet after the first frost and wait for the spring.
+Most hikers stash their gear into the closet after the first frost and wait for the spring.
 With the right gear and a few extra safety precautions, winter can offer some excellent hiking.
-The trails are quiet and the atmosphere is completely different from the rest of the year.
-The following winter hiking tips will help you stay warm and safe during your cold weather outings into the backwoods.
+The trails are quiet, the air is crisp, and the atmosphere is completely different from the rest of the year.
+This guide outlines 21 winter hiking tips to help you stay warm and safe during your cold-weather outings into the backwoods.

 A good layering system will keep you warm and is adaptable to almost any conditions that you may encounter during your winter hike.
 As you warm up from activity, you can remove layers.
 As you cool down at camp, you can add layers.
 The goal is to regulate your body temperature so you stay warm but don’t sweat too much.
 Most hikers use the following 3 layer system.

 Layer 1.
 Base Layer

 You wear this layer directly against your skin.
 A good winter base layer should wick sweat and breathe well.
 This way your skin stays dry sweat evaporates away quickly.